Walgreens raises minimum tobacco sales age to 21 after FDA pressure

 The legal age to buy tobacco in both countries is currently 18, but efforts to raise the limit to 21 are underway.
 In the UK, the All Party Parliamentary Group on Smoking and Health recently called for a change in the legal age limit to achieve a "smoke-free generation."

-In early April, Illinois joined the ranks of a number of US states who have raised the age for legal sales to 21; others who have passed such laws include Washington, Hawaii, California, New Jersey, Oregon, Maine and Massachusetts, Arkansas and Virginia.
+In early April, Illinois joined the ranks of a number of US states who have raised the age for legal sales to 21; others who have passed such laws include Washington, Hawaii, California, New Jersey, Oregon, Maine, Massachusetts, Arkansas and Virginia.

 Matthew Myers, the president of the Campaign for Tobacco-Free Kids, said Walgreens' move was nothing more than a recognition of the growing trend toward limiting sales.
 He chastised the company, saying "Walgreens shouldn't be selling tobacco products, period."